Auto Delete Expired Documents in MongoDB with Node.js (TTL Index)

 Cyrus Kao

 TTL Indexes in MongoDB are very useful for storing data like logs or user sessions.
-The documents will remove itself after certain amount of time which specify by the index.
+The document will remove itself after a certain amount of time which is specified by the index.
 This tutorial will be done in both JavaScript and TypeScript using Node.js with node-mongodb-native, which is the official MongoDB Node.js driver.

 Install MongoDB Node.js Driver